utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

       - No
       - 0x06
       - block type
-      - automatic
+      - automatic (1 for auto)
-      - 3 bytes - block number
+      - 3 bytes - block number (only sends a downlink packet if auto)
     * - Read Recent Local Block
       - No
       - 0x07
       - block type
       - N/A
       - Block size for argument 1
-    * - Read Block
+    * - Read Data Block
       - No
       - 0x08
       - block type